-- 1. Open Failover Cluster Manager.
+1. Open Failover Cluster Manager.

-- 2. Click on Validate a Configuration.

-- 3. Click Next, then add your two SQL instances.
+- 2. Select Failover Cluster Manager, select Validate a Configuration. - 3.
+Click Next, then add your two SQL instances.

 Note: To search, select Browse, then click on Advanced and Find Now.
 This will list available instances.